SuluJulianto/WEB-II-PPKPI-2025/README.md

 ## 🗣 English:

-This repository documents my learning journey and project assignments during the **2025 Web Programming Bootcamp (Batch II)** at **PPKPI (Center for Industrial Development Vocational Training)**, managed by the Jakarta Provincial Government.
+This repository documents my learning journey and project assignments during the **2025 Web Developer Bootcamp (Batch II)** at **PPKPI (Center for Industrial Development Vocational Training)**, managed by the Jakarta Provincial Government.

 The program ran from **May 19 to August 20, 2025**, for a total of **480 instructional hours**, held every **weekday (Monday to Friday, excluding national holidays)**.
 The bootcamp aimed to equip participants with practical skills for real-world web development jobs.